Your routine. Your standard.

 How often should men exfoliate?
 Two to three times per week.
 Never daily.
 Start at once a week and build based on how your skin responds.
 Sensitive skin caps at once weekly.
 Oily skin tolerates 2-3x.
 Never exfoliate the same day as shaving if your skin is raw.
 EXFOLIARE is formulated to give you the result without the over-strip.

 Is SPF really necessary every day, even indoors?
 Yes.
 UVA rays penetrate window glass.
 They're the long-wave radiation responsible for photoaging - roughly 90% of visible skin aging according to the Skin Cancer Foundation (2024).
 Blue light from screens adds oxidative stress on top of that.
 Daily SPF 30+ minimum, every morning, is the highest-ROI move in the entire routine.
-It's also the most skipped.
-Only 18.1% of men use it on their face regularly (CDC ConsumerStyles survey).
+It's also the most skipped: 73% of US adults use something to prevent premature aging, but only 56% use sunscreen regularly (American Academy of Dermatology, 2025).

 The Manifesto